jaemyoun/CurrentSensor/README.md

 # CurrentSensor

-CurrentSensor is to make measurement tool for HDD power consumption.
+CurrentSensor is for a measurement tool for HDD power consumption.